Skyscanner/backpack-ios/UNRELEASED.md

 - BpkChip
   - Icon can now be leading or trailing
   - Icon is now 'small' instead of 'large'

+**Fixed**
+- BpkIconView
+  - Certain icons will not automatically mirror in right to left mode

 ## How to write a good changelog entry